Braundo/kubernetes-guide/docs/core-concepts/scheduling.md

 ## Node Selectors

 * Node selectors specify which Node you want a Pod to run on based on labels you place on the Node itself
-    * i.e. if you label a Pod as `disktype=ssd` you can specify in the Pod definition YAML:
+    * i.e. if you label a Pod as `disktype=ssd`, implying it can only be scheduled on Nodes with that label, you can specify in the Pod definition YAML:

 ```yaml
 apiVersion: v1